samcdonovan/bookstore-api-samcd/README.md

 - `/books?author={author}`
   - `/books?author=George` - Retrieves all books with author fields containing 'George'
   - `/books?author=Neil%20Gaiman` - Retrieves all books with author fields containing 'Neil Gaiman'
+- `/books?isbn={isbn}`
+  - `/books?isbn=9780261103569` - Retrieves the book with ISBN 9780261103569
+  - `/books?isbn=9780261103569` - Retrieves all books that contain 978026110 in their ISBN
+- These parameters can also be used in combination with each other e.g.:
+  - `/books?title=the&author=george` - Retrieves all books with 'the' in the title and 'george' in the author
+  - `/books?title=two&author=tolkien&isbn=9780261103580` - Retrieves all books with 'two' in the title, 'tolkien' in the author and '9780261103580' in the isbn
 ### UPDATE<a name = "update"></a>
 PUT
 - `/books{id}`